-There are three products that are a saving grace when it comes to keeping my hair from being so dry.
+There are three products that are a saving grace when it

 3).
 Fekkai Protein RX Deep Nourishing Conditioner: This one is even a little bit pricier than the Paul Mitchell, listed at about $30, but the effects are great.
 This one helps repair hair that is broken, over styled, over dyed, too relaxed, etc and it restores it’s smoothness.